 Carmarthenshire

 § This page gives an overview of the Carmarthenshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Carmarthenshire is a large and largely rural county in southwest Wales, offering a mix of market towns, farmland, and coastline.
 Key centres include Carmarthen, Llanelli, and Ammanford.
 Agriculture, tourism, and manufacturing are key parts of its economy.

-The administrative boundary of Carmarthenshire can be viewed on OpenStreetMap: District Boundary of Carmarthenshire.
+The administrative boundary of Carmarthenshire can also be viewed on OpenStreetMap: District Boundary of Carmarthenshire.

 Key Facts about Carmarthenshire